 10 Life Hacks for Portrait Photography with Phone

 1. Fit the Person into The Environment

-Your job is to turn the disadvantages of a wide angle into a virtue of photography.
-This primarily concerns owners of budget cameras that do not have a portrait mode.
+Your job is to turn the disadvantages of a wide-angle into a virtue of photography.
+It primarily concerns owners of budget cameras that do not have a portrait mode.
 Here you have to do without close-up portraits.
 The simplest scenario: take full-length photographs, interact with the background, objects, people.
 Show the space that surrounds the person.

 2. Shoot A Person in Dynamics

 Any movement brings dynamics to the frame and looks as natural and realistic as possible, and this is just a fresh Instagram trend.
 You can exercise, blow bubbles, throw snow, wave your arms, ride a bike, or blow kisses – all of which will look lively, even with a bit of lubrication.

 3. Work with Perspective and Perspective